 The costumed characters all draw on old movies, where Mike Kelley draws on Superman comics and high-school yearbooks, but to much the same effect.
 One recognizes Hollywood's age-old vocabulary of hysteria—the overeager black servant, the gospel-driven inner transformation, the Frankenstein's monster animated by lightning, the one and only love.
 Sullivan's actors riff freely on their roles, while pushing each to absurd dimensions and numbing repetition.
 Her title, The Chittendens, refers to an insurance group and the lighthouse on one screen to its logo.
 Perhaps even an emblem of safety requires corporate sponsorship.
 It serves as a welcome commentary on some dreadful carryings-on just down the street.

 Real mania hurts, and fortunately Reynold Reynolds and Patrick Jolley know the price of madness.
 On video, an attractive young woman stares ahead, distracted and in fear.
 Something in front of her torments her—or perhaps something in her mind.
 In shock or self-defense, she responds by tending to it, placing carefully before her the small apartment's scraps of food and life.
 Soon, unable to stand the stillness that she has created, she starts to fling everything around the room.
 And then the cycle of puzzlement, fear, claustrophobia, and anger begins anew.

 Reynolds and Jolley give the video something of its character's dissociated world, with harsh cuts between raw color and grainy black-and-white.
 Eventually the woman, played by Samara Golden with the grim humor that I admire as well in Shannon Plumb, does see something on camera—her own dead body, curled fetus-like.
 Photographs accompanying the video and a sculpture of her lingering over her dead self further suggest a tragic still-point in reality amid the mind's chaos.
 As with Sullivan, the collaboration with Golden suggests that the New Cacophony, or what Jerry Saltz calls "clusterfuck esthetics," can amount to more than the expense of testosterone in a waste of shame.
-Reynolds and Jolley may romanticize madness or even parody stereotypes of female hormonal changes, but at least they know how to hold one in place—and in terror.
+Reynolds and Jolley may romanticize madness or even parody stereotypes of female hormonal changes, but at least they know how to hold a visitor in place—and in terror.